Trachoma

 - Improved access to water.
 Having a fresh water source nearby can help improve hygienic conditions.

-- Surgery to treat advanced forms of trachoma
+- Surgery to treat advanced forms of trachoma.

-- Antibiotics to treat and prevent the infection
+- Antibiotics to treat and prevent infection.

-- Facial cleanliness
+- Facial cleanliness.

-- Environmental improvements, particularly in water, sanitation and fly control
+- Environmental improvements, particularly in water, sanitation and fly control.

 Diagnosis